Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Providing a professional closing and your contact details

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and experienced [Your profession] I think I’d be the perfect candidate for this job.
+I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an expert and experienced individual in [Your profession] I am convinced that I would be the perfect candidate to be considered for this job.

-Thank you for considering my application.
-I look forward to getting in touch with you.
+Thank you for your consideration of my application.
+I am looking forward to hearing from you.

 Sincerely,